-Do the short, gray days of winter leave you not feeling like your perky old self?
-It’s normal to experience a bout of the winter blues, but if you routinely feel sad for no reason, have trouble sleeping, and regularly spend your days lounging on the couch, eating comfort food and binge watching your favorite shows, you might be experiencing seasonal affective disorder.
+Do you find yourself struggling with those cold, dreary days of fall and winter?
+It’s normal to feel a little down if you live for the warm-weather months.
+But if you routinely feel sad for no reason, have trouble sleeping and spend most of your days on the couch eating comfort food and binge-watching your favorite shows, you might be experiencing seasonal affective disorder (SAD).

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 What is SAD?

 SAD, also called seasonal depression, is a form of depression that is usually experienced during the late fall when there is less sunlight and the days are shorter and colder.
 Seasonal depression can also happen in the summer, but it’s much less common.

 While millions of people live with SAD, women are more likely to experience it than men.
 SAD is also more commonly experienced in cloudy parts of the country or areas that are farther away from the equator.

 You might just think that you’re in a funk and can shake it off.
 But with SAD, it can go much deeper.
 Symptoms may include: